amsross/amsross.github.io/_posts/2016-10-05-fantasy-birds-introduction.markdown

 It looks like an ES6 arrow function, doesn't it?

-How about a combinator that takes a function argument?
+How about an example that accepts a function as an argument?

 ```
 function(f) { return function(a) { return f(a); }; }